IS303-Steffen/a12-movie-tracker/README.md

       ID: 1 | Name: Inception | Year: 2010 | Status: Watched | Rating: 5
       ID: 2 | Name: Pride & Prejudice | Year: 2006 | Status: Want to watch | Rating: None
       ```
-- To simplify the assignment, you can assume that option `2` will only be chosen when there are movies in the databases.
+- To simplify the assignment, you can assume that option `2` will only be chosen when there are movies in the database.
 If you want to add logic for handling the case of no movies being present for extra practice, feel free.

 #### Option 3: Update movie status to 'Watched' and rate
 - If the user enters `3`, it should prompt the user for a movie ID: